Daryl A. LibowPartner

 - congressional investigations and hearings

 Mr. Libow recently spearheaded BP’s efforts in reaching the historic $18.7 billion settlement with federal, state and local governments resolving the Clean Water Act penalty, natural resource damage and economic damage claims relating to the Deepwater Horizon oil spill in the Gulf of Mexico.
 Mr. Libow is also representing BP and its directors in federal and state derivative and securities fraud litigation relating to the Gulf of Mexico oil spill and secured dismissal of the derivative litigation against BP’s directors.
-Mr. Libow currently represents JPMorgan Chase and its board in securities fraud and derivative litigation arising out of the so-called “London Whale” derivative trading losses.
+Mr. Libow also represented JPMorgan Chase and its board in securities fraud and derivative litigation arising out of the so-called “London Whale” derivative trading losses.
 Among the other clients Mr. Libow has represented in securities fraud or derivative litigation are the companies or outside directors of JPMorgan Chase, CMS Energy and Iridium.

 In connection with agency enforcement actions, grand jury proceedings, and congressional investigations and hearings, Mr. Libow has represented an extensive roster of clients, including Goldman Sachs, Microsoft, Barclays, Royal Bank of Canada, National Australia Bank, Riggs Bank and, most recently, British Airways, Technicolor and Bank of Tokyo-Mitsubishi in U.S. Department of Justice investigations.